General information - types of securities, deadlines, other market specifics - Hungary

 Statutory deadline for reclaiming withholding tax

-The statutory deadline for reclaiming withholding tax using the standard procedure is five years following the end of the year in which the income payment was made.
+The statutory deadline for reclaiming withholding tax using the standard procedure is five years starting from the actual day the income payment was made.
 However, there is a dependency on issuers who may decide not to allow the reclaim although the five years deadline is still running.

 Standard refund deadline